entando/entando-docs/vuepress/docs/tutorials/devops/installation/google-cloud-platform/README.md

 1. Download the custom model for the appropriate release: <https://github.com/entando-k8s/entando-k8s-custom-model/releases/tag/v6.1.5>
    - Note: Any version later than 6.1.5 will work for deployment on GKE
+   - e.g. `curl -sfL https://github.com/entando-k8s/entando-k8s-custom-model/archive/v6.1.5.tar.gz | tar xvz`
 2. Unzip the archive to a location of your choice
-3. On the command line go to the crd folder: cd src/main/resources/crd/
+3. On the command line go to the crd folder: cd `src/main/resources/crd/`
 4. Deploy the CRDs with: `kubectl create -f .`

 ## Deploy Your Entando Application